sagemath/trac_to_gh/Issue 9850.md

 # Issue 9850: sage -pkg may hang if there are many uncommitted changes in the package

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9851

 Original creator: SimonKing